Robert Burrows (photographer)

 Robert Burrows (1810, Ipswich-10 November 1883, Ipswich) was an English artist and pioneer of photography.

+Robert was the eldest son of a silversmith Robert Burrows (1782-1863) and his wife Elizabeth Cordy.

 He joined the Ipswich Society of Professional & Amateur Artists soon after it was established by Henry Davy in 1832.
 Davy provided artistic instruction to Burrows alongside other ipswich artists.
+Burrows later served as secretary to the society.